 Coronation Hall Cider Mills, Bristol

-At Coronation Hall Cider Mills in Bristol, Quebec, watch apple cider being pressed, try a tasting or browse for apple goodies in the shop.
+At Coronation Hall Cider Mills in Bristol, Quebec, watch apple cider being pressed, try a tasting, or browse for apple goodies—cider, preserves, baked goods and more—in the shop.
 Call ahead to check whether there is a pressing that day.
 206, chemin River, Bristol

 Verger Croque-Pomme, Thurso

-At Verger Croque-Pomme, a large West Quebec pick-your-own apple orchard, you’ll find some 3,000 trees loaded with Spartan, Cortland, Eden, Honeygold and many other kinds of apples.
-It’s open Thursday through Monday during apple season.
+At Verger Croque-Pomme, an organic, West Quebec pick-your-own apple orchard, you’ll find some 3,000 trees loaded with Spartan, Cortland, Eden, Honeygold and many other kinds of apples.
+It opens for the apple season on August 16, 2025, and will be open Thursday through Sunday as long as apples are on the trees.
 Other fun includes wagon rides, a kids’ play area and an educational beehive.
 In the shop, you can buy apples, cider, vinegar and more.
 More details, including directions, are available on the orchard’s Facebook page.
 20, montée Berndt, Thurso

 Apple destinations south of downtown Ottawa